IRVLUTD/isaac_sim_grasping/README.md

 - objects_dir: Object directory (folder containing all the object .usd files)
 - num_w: Number of Workstations to run simultaneously (gripper, object pair) (default: 15)
 - (Optional) ub: Upper bound to filter the grasps with (applied to fall time).
-- (Optional) lb: Lowe bound to filter the grasps with (applied to fall time).
+- (Optional) lb: Lower bound to filter the grasps with (applied to fall time).
-- (Optional) transfer: Use when wanting to visualize transfered grasps.
+- (Optional) transfer: Used for visualizing transfered grasps.
 - (Optional) device: Specifies which gpu device to run Isaac Sim with.

 Note: To run the simulation without warnings add the following parameters to the command: